 India is urbanizing rapidly and straining to build and upgrade the roads, railroads, ports, airports and power grids required to sustain a modern economy.

-Indians place great importance on personal relationships to build mutual trust, and this extends to business dealings in a way that’s less common in Canada.
+Indians use personal relationships to build mutual trust.
+This habit extends to business to a degree that’s less common in Canada.
 The relationship-driven nature of Indian business culture is why local partners can be critical, especially at the market-entry stage.
+Learn more about Indian business etiquette.

 Leveraging local partners